Noise Fit, Estimation Error and a Sharpe Information Criterion: Set-Up

 \begin{definition} The in-sample Sharpe ratio can be decomposed into with $\E\brae{\U}=0$, where the following definitions are applied

 \end{definition}

 Naturally two questions emerge.
 First, (1) how informative is $\hat \rho$, the maximal in-sample Sharpe ratio, for $\tau^*$ the true optimum?
-Choosing the (ex post) optimal parameter $\hat \theta$ will inevitably lead to some noise fit of the data and therefore its Sharpe ratio will (in expectation) overestimate the true Sharpe ratio.
+Choosing the (ex post) optimal parameter $\hat \theta$ will lead to some noise fit and therefore its Sharpe ratio will (in expectation) overestimate the true Sharpe ratio.
 But by how much?
 And second, if the estimated parameter $\hat \theta$, rather than the true parameter $\theta^*$, is applied out-of-sample, what Sharpe ratio can be expected.
-That is (2) how much is the loss in Sharpe ratio due to the combination of noise fit and estimation error?
+That is (2) how high is the degradation in Sharpe ratio due to the combination of noise fit and estimation error?

 The first question needs a Taylorization and is technically more involved which is why we only remark about it here.
-We answer the second question in the next section \ref{section_linear_case}.
-Before, we comment on our assumption of a known covariance matrix.
+We answer the second question in Section~\ref{section_linear_case} below.
+Before that, we comment on our assumption of a known covariance matrix.

 When optimizing the Sharpe ratio, there are two different sources of noise.
 Noise in the estimated covariance matrix and noise in the estimated returns.
 This corresponds to two different kinds of asymptotics.
 If we fix the time horizon and increase the sampling frequency, e.g. from monthly over daily to hourly, we get more and more accurate estimates of the covariance.
 The estimates of the mean returns, however, do not become more precise.
 In the limit of continuous-time observations the covariances are observed without error and thus known, while the mean returns are not.
 If, on the other hand, we increase the time horizon, return estimates become less noisy as well.